Key Takeaways

 Qu Yuan, the Chinese poet

-In modern times, the most widely known origin story centers on Qu Yuan (屈原, Qū Yuán), a poet and official of the Warring States period (approx. 475 to 221 BC).
+The most widely known origin story centers on Qu Yuan (屈原, Qū Yuán), a poet and official of the Warring States period (approx. 475 to 221 BC).
+Qu Yuan served in the State of Chu but was later slandered and sent into exile.

 Qu Yuan the Chinese poet